Preview: Monday 2 October 2017 6 – 8pm.

-THE ONLYES POWER IS NO POWER is Wil Murray’s third solo exhibition with the gallery.
-A new large-scale print series is exhibited within an experimental installation that uses light to transform the works; the vitrine space acting as a large-scale camera.
+THE ONLYES POWER IS NO POWER is Wil Murray’s third solo exhibition with the gallery, presenting a new large-scale print series and exploring transformative mechanisms within the photographic process.
+The exhibition of these new works manifests itself as an experimental installation that uses light to further transform the works; the vitrine space acting as a large-scale camera.

 Murray’s practice explores journeys as transformative mechanisms, exploring how meaning changes as an object moves from one point to another.
 He uses a hybrid of photography and painting to highlight the role of time and substance within this journey.
 In these new works Murray paints directly onto the photographic negative, allowing this mark to evolve, form and ‘black out’ within the process of exposure and development.